AdobeDocs/workfront.en/help/reports-and-dashboards/dashboards/understanding-dashboards/get-started-dashboards.md

 <table cellspacing="15">
  <caption style="text-align: left;">
-  *To find out what plan, license type, or access you have, contact your <em>Workfront administrator</em>.
+  *To find out what plan, license type, or access you have, contact your <span>Workfront administrator</span>.
  </caption>
  <col>
  </col>